 Fuel vapors can explode!
-BEFORE starting the engines:
+BEFORE starting the engine:

 - 1. Check the bilge areas for fuel vapors or leaking fuel.
 If you see leaking fuel or smell fuel vapors: - a.
-Do NOT start the engines or generator, do NOT turn On any electrical devices, put out ALL cigarettes, cigars, and other sources of flame or ignition. - b.
+Do NOT start the engine, do NOT turn On any electrical devices, put out ALL cigarettes, cigars, and other sources of flame or ignition. - b.
 Get everyone off your boat. - c.
 Get trained help to find and fix the problem. - 2.
-Run the bilge blowers for at least four minutes BEFORE engine starting, generator starting, electrical system work, or turning on electrical devices. - If you smell fuel vapors and the engines and/or generator are already running; - a.
-Shut Off the engines and/or generator, and turn Off ALL electrical devices. - b.
+Run the bilge blowers for at least four minutes BEFORE engine starting, electrical system work, or turning on electrical devices. - If you smell fuel vapors and the engine is already running; - a.
+Shut Off the engine and turn Off ALL electrical devices. - b.
 Put out ALL cigarettes, cigars, and other sources of flame or ignition. - c.
-Get trained help to find and fix the problem. - NEVER obstruct or change the bilge blower system. - The bilge blower system removes explosive fumes from the engine and bilge areas. - Fresh air is drawn into the engine and bilge areas through the vents.
+Get trained help to find and fix the problem. - NEVER obstruct or change the bilge blower system.

+The bilge blower system:

+- Removes explosive vapors from engine and bilge areas. - Draws fresh air into engine and bilge areas through the vents.

-To make sure the engine and bilge areas are properly ventilated:
+To make sure engine and bilge areas are properly ventilated:

-- Use the "sniff test" to check the engine and bilge areas for fuel vapors before starting the engines or the generator (if equipped). - Always run the bilge blower system for at least four minutes before starting the engines or the generator (if equipped). - until your boat has reached cruising speed. - Continue to run the bilge blower system

-Always run the bilge blower system when running your boat below cruising speed.
+- Use the "sniff test" to check the engine and bilge areas for fuel vapors before starting the engine. - Run the bilge blower for at least four minutes before starting the engine. - Keep the blower On until your boat has reached planing speed. - Always run the blower when running your boat below planing speed.